martin12333/bliss_dict_auto/README.md

 for the
 [Blisssymbolics (Blissymbols / Semantography) - Community – Google+][1]

+2016 May 12th
+*All my text files with bliss-symbol Unicode characters are wrong now!*
+Today I noticed that the font at the location http://dev.conceptcoding.org/ooo/content.html has *different code points* than the font I used since 2 years ago.
+(Old font … )

+That means : All my intermediate and output files published here are  wrong now.

+2014
 Output-file:
 * version 03 is usable in Vim, EVim
 * 04 ...
 Emacs